markcellus/youtube-video-js/README.md

 npm i youtube-video-js
 ```

-Then you can use reference the script via build script
+Then you can use reference before running your build script

 ```javascript
 import 'youtube-video-js';